 (IRS SOI Tax Stats)

-4.3 million of these S-corps had total assets of less than $1 million.
+Most S-corporations (S-corps) are small, with 4.3 million (91.5%) having total assets of less than $1 million.

 (IRS SOI Tax Stats)

-22. The average S-corp in 2017 reported 1.7 million in gross revenue and $101,572 in net income.
+S-corps in 2017 also reported average expenses of $1.5 million for an average net income of $101,572.
 Only $62,000 of the $1.5 million in average expenses were paid to the shareholder officers as salaries.

 Accounts Payable & Automation Statistics